arh-eu/gds-java-sdk/README.md

 </dependencies>
 ```

-(The library was made by [this](https://github.com/msgpack/msgpack-java) messagepack java implementation)
+(The library was made by [this](https://github.com/msgpack/msgpack-java) MessagePack Java implementation)

 # Usage

 Messages can be sent to the GDS via [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol.
-The SDK contains a messages library with serialization/deserialization funcionalities and with a WebSocket client, so you can use this to send and receive messages.
+The SDK contains a messages library with serialization/deserialization functionality and with a WebSocket client, so you can use this to send and receive messages.
 The SDK also includes a console client that allows you to send and receive messages without writing any code.
 You can also find a GDS Server Simulator written in Java [here](https://github.com/arh-eu/gds-server-simulator).
 With this simulator you can test your client without a real GDS instance.